-1. If you don’t recognize the number, don’t answer the phone:
+1. If you don’t recognize the number, don’t answer the phone

 This one’s simple and if you can follow this rule, you won’t need to read the rest of this.

 The easiest way to avoid phone scams is to only answer the phone when you know exactly who is calling.
-It can be tempting to answer a phone call that comes from your home town or even your own phone number, but your best bet is to let calls from any unknown callers go to voicemail.
+It can be tempting to answer a phone call that comes from your hometown or even your own phone number, but your best bet is to let calls from any unknown callers go to voicemail.
 If they truly need to talk to you, they’ll leave a message.

 Scammers frequently use a method called phone/caller ID spoofing to trick your phone network into thinking the caller is coming from a specific location.
 Meaning the caller could be in California, but it shows up on your phone as Rock Island, IL.
 Creepy, right?

-2. Never give out your personal info:
+2. Never give out your personal info

 NEVER, ever, ever, ever give out your personal information.
 Credit card info, social security number or anything that’s of value to your bank accounts or identity.
 This information belongs to you and identity thieves/phone scammers are trying to steal it from you.
 Protect it.

-When you’ve been put in the situation where someone is asking for confidential information, think about who they say they are.
+When you’ve been put in a situation where someone is asking for confidential information, think about who they say they are.
 If it’s your bank or credit union, would they call you out of the blue and request sensitive information?
 In most cases, probably not.
 If this happens and you’re suspicious, hang up and call your bank.
 They can immediately tell you if someone was trying to reach you or if the call was fake.
 If it was them, no big deal.
 But if it was a scammer, you just saved your information.

 Consider places you’ve given information that you might not think of as sensitive to.
 Many stores don’t guarantee that your information will be kept private.
 Stores, reward programs, websites, memberships etc. are always asking for your phone number.
 But what can be revealed by those 10 digits?

-3. Know who you’re dealing with:
+3. Know who you’re dealing with

 If you happen to answer the phone and are suspicious of it being a scammer, make sure you get as much information about them as possible.